lonelyarcher/LeetcodeJS/README.md

 Java, arraylist equals arraylist if both same length and each elements are equal But in Javascript, no such rule, object are compared only by reference.

+15

+Every JavaScript object has an internal "prototype" property, often called [[prototype]], which points to the object from which it directly inherits.
+This is exposed in FF and Chrome by the non-standard __proto__ property.
+Object.getPrototypeOf is a getter for this internal property.

+Every JavaScript function [object] has a property prototype, which is initialized with an [nearly] empty object.
+When you create a new instance of this function by calling it as a constructor, the [[prototype]] of that new object will point to the constructor's prototype object.

+If you get the [[prototype]] of a function (every function is an object, so it has one), it will result in the Function.prototype object from which functions inherit their methods (like bind, call, apply etc).